The Good Soldier

 ‘This is the saddest story I have ever heard’.
 The opening sentence of Ford Madox Ford’s The Good Soldier is justly famous.
 But perhaps it is famous just because it is a disastrous way to start a novel; the promise can surely never be kept.
 But then, look again – there is no direct promise to the reader.
 The sadness is all with the narrator: ‘the saddest story I ever heard’.
 And not only is the narrator hearing the story – he is also telling it, and he is participating in it.
 So this first apparently so simple sentence contains as many ironies as Jane Austen’s ‘It is a truth universally acknowledged’.
 But here, in a novel published in 1915, the ironies are modernist, involving multiplicities of narrative, perception, and reality.
 Some of the strategies involved, such as the withholding of information by an unreliable narrator, are familiar from nineteenth-century fiction.
 But the further variations introduced by a modernist sensibility and technique include a lack of chronological and narrative coherence, apparent contradictions in the information we are given, a self-reflexive concern with the act of telling a story, and a powerful sense of ennui and emptiness in the (recounted) act of living itself.

-One difficulty about writing about this novel is that, though information is so often deferred within it, that very act of deferral is central to the work’s power.
+One difficulty in writing about this novel is that, though the information is so often deferred within it, that very act of deferral is central to the work’s power.
 Thus, though there is not in any sense a standardly unfolded story, the giving away of information (a spoiler) in this blog becomes more rather than less important, because of the complicated way in which information is withheld or imparted in the novel.
-The notion of ‘spoiling’ in such a text is itself interesting, since Ford frustrates standard narrative satisfactions at every turn, thus deliberately spoiling his own story.
-Even so, I’ll try not to give too much away for the reader.
+The notion of ‘spoiling’ in such a text is itself interesting, since Ford frustrates standard narrative satisfaction at every turn, thus deliberately spoiling his own story.
+Even so, I’ll try not to give too much away to the reader.

 Not to be moved is the central tenet of behaviour for the Ashburnhams and the Dowells.
 The first view we have of Edward through the narrator’s eyes skewers this beautifully.
 He is entering the dining room of the Hotel Excelsior – perhaps a place similar to my Michelin restaurant: